 The IPC notes that this request for community input is the latest in a long series of essentially identical public comment periods dating back to the request submitted by Neustar in September 2014.
-Despite these numerous public comment periods, no progress appears to have been made towards addressing the substantive issue of whether new gTLDs may register country and territory names.
-Indeed, the continual publication of such requests may even be detrimental, insofar as it appears to cause confusion to and exacerbate the concerns of some governments who believe that they are being ignored.
+At the time this request for public comment was published, despite the numerous previous public comment periods, no progress appeared to have been made towards addressing the substantive issue of whether new gTLDs may register country and territory names.
+Indeed, as we have previously commented, the continual publication of such requests may even be detrimental, insofar as it appears to cause confusion to and exacerbate the concerns of some governments who believe that they are being ignored.
 The IPC respectfully submits that the time of ICANN staff and the wider community would be better spent seeking to break this impasse rather than repeatedly duplicating efforts by putting further such country and territory name requests out for public comment.